davepinch/pinchy.cc/content/topics/music/groups/the-doors/the-doors.md

 ---
 title: "The Doors"
+band of:
+  - Los Angeles
+  - United Sttes
 named after: The Doors of Perception
-type: band
 tags:
   - American
   - band
-  - Los Angeles
 ---